nhsconnect/FHIR-CDS/pages/explore/api_related_person.md

 ### Usage ###

-Within the Clinical Decision Support API implementation, the `RelatedPerson` resource is...
+Within the Clinical Decision Support API implementation, the [RelatedPerson](http://hl7.org/fhir/STU3/relatedperson.html) resource is used to convey information about person that is involved in the care for a patient, but who is not the target of healthcare, nor has a formal responsibility in the care process

 The table below gives implementation guidance in relation to the elements within a `RelatedPerson`: